 In addition to his love of track and field, Owens met the love of his life in junior high.
 Jesse met Minnie Ruth Soloman at the age of 15.
 They began dating on and off during high school and had a daughter in 1932.
 They eventually married in 1935 and had two more daughters in 1939 and 1940 respectively.

-While there were allegations of Jesse Owens’ infidelity over the years, with some reports even claiming he had an illegitimate child, their relationship never wavered.
+While there were allegations of Jesse Owens’ infidelity over the years, with some reports even claiming he had an illegitimate child, his relationship with his wife relationship never wavered.
 The two remained together until Owens passed away in 1980.
-Ruth Soloman Owens passed away in 2001.
+Minnie Owens passed away in 2001.

 Rising Star in High School

-He enrolled at The Ohio State University where he went from strength to strength.
+He enrolled at The Ohio State University, where he went from strength to strength.
 That is not to say Owens did not experience difficulty during those years.
-He worked three jobs just to afford his tuition and experienced a great deal of racism at Ohio State.
-Owens worked as a waiter, gas pumper, a night elevator operator and at the library stacks.
+He worked three jobs just to afford his tuition, and he experienced a great deal of racism at Ohio State.
+Owens worked as a waiter, gas pumper, a night elevator operator, and at the library stacks.
 He even spent some time working as a page for the Ohio Statehouse.